brockboland/Homebrew/44-PumpkinKveik/README.md

 - 2019.09.08: Brew day
 - 2019.09.16: Bumped the fermentation fridge to 85 F just in case.
 It was still only around 82 because the reptile tank heater can only do so much.
 - 2019.09.18: Cold crashed at 40 F
+- 2019.09.24: Transferred into a serving keg.
+Put it in the kegerator at 39 F and 10 PSI.